 Some of the earliest and greatest marriages of country music and rock preceded Gram Parsons' untimely death at age 26.
-The singer-songwriter's "cosmic American music," a progressive musical approach.
-It made the folk-leaning of The Byrds and the bluesy Rolling Stones sound more country, acting as a precursor to Americana music.
+The singer-songwriter and talented guitarist's "cosmic American music," was considered a progressive musical approach.
+It made the folk-leaning of The Byrds and the bluesy Rolling Stones sound more Nashville country, acting as a precursor to Americana music.
 Billed as if it fell from outer space, Parson's music blended his Waycross, Georgia upbringing with the influence of Laurel Canyon's psychedelic and folk-rock sounds.

 Right before his death, recorded GP with Reprise Records featuring several members of Elvis' TCB Band, led by lead guitarist James Burton.
 The events following Parson's Sept.
 19, 1973 passing are nearly as legendary as his rise to cult status, as a race to control his final resting place led to one of the most bizarre and infamous crimes in popular music history.
 It was unfortunate to lose such a talent after only 3 years as a solo artist.
 His last solo album released posthumously, Grievous Angel, with the help of friend and duet partner Emmylou Harris (their group Gram Parsons and the Fallen Angels also released an album) lives on in country-rock history with incredible songs like "Love Hurts".